 If you forget, or if you move to an area without a convenient Zales, that warranty is gone.
 Blue Nile’s lifetime manufacturing warranty is refreshingly simple: if a defect in craftsmanship causes a problem, they will fix it.
 Period.
 No mandatory check-ins required.

-Policy Aspect | Blue Nile’s Promise | Zales’ Promise |
+| Policy Aspect | Blue Nile’s Promise | Zales’ Promise |

-Upgrade Program | 100% diamond credit towards a 2x new stone. | 100% diamond credit towards a 2x new stone. |
+| Upgrade Program | 100% diamond credit towards a 2x price new stone. | 100% diamond credit towards a 2x price new stone. |

-Return Window | 30-day full money-back guarantee. | 30-day full money-back guarantee. |
+| Return Window | 30-day full money-back guarantee. | 30-day full money-back guarantee. |

-Exchange Window | 30 days (as part of return). | 60-day exchange window for store credit. |
+| Exchange Window | 30 days (processed as part of the return). | 60-day exchange window (often limited to store credit). |

 Both companies offer an identical and fantastic upgrade program, a testament to the enduring value of the diamonds they sell.
 Where they differ slightly is the exchange policy.
 Zales offers a longer 60-day window, but it’s for an exchange only (store credit).